camunda/camunda-platform-helm/charts/camunda-platform/README.md

 ## Installing

-The first command adds the official Camunda Cloud helm charts repo and the second installs the Camunda Platform self managed chart to your current kubernetes context.
+The first command adds the official Camunda Cloud helm charts repo and the second installs the Camunda Platform chart to your current kubernetes context.

 ```shell
   helm repo add camunda-cloud https://helm.camunda.io